Understanding HALT: A Beginner's Essential Guide

 Heat Step Test

-I had the chance to work with a company once whose product was going to end up in a hospital environment.
-Their first hard failure came at only 2°C above laboratory ambient.
-At first they weren’t concerned, reasoning that hospitals are air conditioned and so they should never have to worry about the surrounding air getting too warm.
-I let them know of an extended hospital stay that I had where the temperature was controlled based on time of year, and the heating automatically kicked in because of the date, not because it was needed.
-Patient rooms ended up at close to 30°C. The customer reworked the board, and their unit is now number one in the market.
-Moral: Make sure that you have a gap between expected use circumstances and what your product can actually survive through.
-Set it up in your mind as a worst case scenario, and then add a percentage.
-To paraphrase, if it can go wrong – it will go wrong.
+I once had the opportunity to work with a company whose product was intended for use in a hospital setting.
+Their first significant failure occurred at just 2°C above the typical laboratory temperature.
+Initially, they weren't worried, thinking that hospitals are air-conditioned and the surrounding air would never become too warm.
+I shared with them my experience of an extended hospital stay where the temperature was controlled based on the time of year.
+The heating was activated due to the date, not necessity, resulting in patient rooms reaching nearly 30°C. The company redesigned the board, and their product is now the market leader.
+Moral: Ensure there is a margin between expected usage conditions and what your product can actually withstand.
+Consider the worst-case scenario and then add a safety margin.
+In essence, if something can go wrong, it will.

 Vibration Only Test

-You’ve gotten through the easy tests, heat and cold.
-You’ve monitored and data-logged.
-You’ve made any changes that you feel are necessary.
-Now you are ready for vibration.
+You've completed the simpler tests, such as heat and cold.
+You've monitored and recorded the data.
+You've implemented any changes you deemed necessary.
+Now, you're prepared for vibration testing.

-The standard way of measuring a vibration test is through the g level.
-Here a g, there a g – where do we measure the g from?
+The standard method for measuring a vibration test is by using the g level.
+But where should we measure the g from?

-If you measure from the bottom of the vibration table, what you are really reading is what the table is doing.
-This may have very little to do with what your product is doing.
-The best placement for the accelerometer is on or near your product.
-Some prefer to attach the accelerometer to the fixture holding the product in place.
-This is perfectly acceptable.
-If there is no easy way to affix it to the product or fixture, then you should mount it near the fixture on the table top.
-This will give at least a close approximation of what the product is seeing.
+Measuring from the bottom of the vibration table primarily indicates the table's activity, which may not accurately reflect your product's behavior.
+The ideal location for the accelerometer is on or near your product.
+Some opt to attach the accelerometer to the fixture securing the product, which is completely acceptable.
+If attaching it to the product or fixture is not feasible, mount it near the fixture on the table's surface.
+This will provide a reasonably close approximation of what the product experiences.

-Vibration, as opposed to temperature, needs to be handled in very small increments.
-It can be difficult to control very tightly, so we suggest starting a 2 g’s and moving up 2 g’s at a time.
-The dwell time, again, is up to you and your knowledge of your product.
-There should be an ample settling time, so ten minutes is often used.
-You continue stepping up until you see what you consider to be a failure, again monitoring and data logging as you go.
+Unlike temperature, vibration needs to be managed in very small steps.
+It can be challenging to control precisely, so we recommend starting at 2 g’s and increasing by 2 g’s incrementally.
+The dwell time depends on your understanding of your product.
+Allow sufficient settling time, often ten minutes.
+Continue increasing until you observe what you consider a failure, while monitoring and recording data throughout the process.

 Combinations

-Now comes the fun part.
-You’ve gotten done with the boring steps.
-You’ve already learned more about your product, and about the responses of your other team members. (“You’re doing what to my design?”)
+Now comes the exciting part.
+You've finished the tedious steps.
+You've gained more insight into your product and the reactions of your team members. ("You're doing what to my design?")

 Thermal Swing Test

-You’ve already done cold, heat, and vibration.
-The next logical test is thermal swings, combining the heat test with the cold test.
+You've completed tests for cold, heat, and vibration.
+The next logical step is the thermal swing test, which combines the heat and cold tests.

-Decide on the amount of the ramp, typically either 5 or 10°C at a time, and decide upon your dwell time.
-Then get started.
+Choose the ramp increment, usually 5 or 10°C at a time, and determine your dwell time.
+Then begin.

-As you can see by the chart, each step gets wider.
-Say that you choose to ramp with 5°C increments and your starting temperature is 25°C. You’ve chosen 5 minute dwells and think that you would like to go hot first.
+As illustrated in the chart, each step expands.
+Suppose you decide on 5°C increments with a starting temperature of 25°C. You’ve opted for 5-minute dwells and prefer to increase the temperature first.
 Here is the basic scenario:

-Note: It is not unusual for a product to fail at extremely low temperatures, then come back to working order once more when warmed up.
-If you find a failure during the cold portion of this test, it is advisable to go on to the next hot step and find out if it starts working again.
+Note: It's common for a product to fail at very low temperatures and then start working again once it's warmed up.
+If you encounter a failure during the cold phase of this test, it's recommended to proceed to the next hot phase to see if it resumes functioning.

-There are valid reasons for doing the swing test.
-The difference between thermal coefficients is what can cause parts to pull away from each other, sometimes causing cracks.
-By applying these changes as fast as possible, we are stressing the unit beyond what it would normally see.
-There are people that claim that you will never see a temperature change of over 30°C per minute in most circumstances, but consider the following:
+There are valid reasons for conducting the swing test.
+The difference in thermal coefficients can cause parts to separate from each other, sometimes leading to cracks.
+By applying these changes rapidly, we are stressing the unit beyond normal conditions.
+Some argue that you will rarely experience a temperature change of over 30°C per minute, but consider the following:

 I live in Michigan.
-We are not the coldest winter state, but it is very typical to get a wind chill of -40°C at least once every winter.
-Say that my car gets stuck in the snow within a mile or so of home.
-I decide to walk (we Michiganders are a hearty breed).
+While not the coldest state in winter, it's common to experience a wind chill of -40°C at least once each winter.
+Imagine my car gets stuck in the snow about a mile from home.
+I decide to walk (we Michiganders are a resilient bunch).

-My cell phone just went from around 25°C to -40° as I stick it to my ear to call my husband and tell him of my poor luck.
-Since he is out on the road, I have to pull out my trusty palm computing device to get his number.
+My cell phone goes from about 25°C to -40°C as I hold it to my ear to call my husband and inform him of my predicament.
+Since he's on the road, I have to use my reliable palm computing device to find his number.

-I get home, shivering, turn the heat up and stand over the heater – still using my trusty phone.
-The phone and computer warm back up to 25°C with the hot air rushing against them.
-By this point, not only have the electronics been stressed but so have I!
-I’m sure that you can think of other severe circumstances that we tend to put electronics products through.
+I arrive home, shivering, turn up the heat, and stand by the heater—still using my trusty phone.
+The phone and computer warm back up to 25°C as the hot air blows on them.
+By this time, not only have the electronics been stressed, but so have I!
+I'm sure you can think of other extreme situations where we subject electronics to stress.

 Heat with Vibration Test

-Let’s do some shake and bake.
-Not dinner – although it’s been done!
-It’s time to use heat and vibration together to test your product out.
+Let’s conduct some shake and bake.
+Not for dinner – although that’s been done!
+It’s time to combine heat and vibration to test your product.

-What do you choose for your vibration level?
-Let’s say that you know that your product showed a failure at 10 g’s in the previous vibration only test.
-Since you already know that this is the breaking point, you don’t need to go right up to that.
-You are trying to learn what will happen when you combine thermal factors with the vibration.
+What vibration level will you select?
+Suppose you know your product failed at 10 g’s in a previous vibration-only test.
+Since you already know this is the failure point, there’s no need to reach that level.
+You want to discover what occurs when thermal factors are combined with vibration.

-Most of the engineers that I have worked with choose a level that is about 80% of the breaking point.
-In this case that would mean 8 g’s.
+Most engineers I have worked with opt for a level around 80% of the failure point.
+In this case, that would be 8 g’s.

-What’s the best way to do a combined heat and vibration test?
-Now you get to rely on your expertise once again.
-It is best to follow closely to the original heat test that you did, once again starting at laboratory ambient.
-That will give you a guide as to where you would expect your product to show a heat related failure.
-If the temperature was extremely high, you may want to skip some of the lower temperatures.
-Say that your product didn’t show a failure until 110°C – you may want to settle in at 60° or so and start your steps from there.
+What is the optimal method for conducting a combined heat and vibration test?
+You should rely on your expertise once more.
+It's advisable to closely follow the original heat test you performed, beginning again at laboratory ambient.
+This will provide a reference point for anticipating where your product might exhibit a heat-related failure.
+If the temperature was very high, you might consider omitting some of the lower temperatures.
+For example, if your product didn't fail until 110°C, you might want to start at around 60°C and proceed from there.

-The example in the above chart shows ten minute dwells, with vibration being run (lower than failure level) for two minutes out of every 5.
-Pulsing can cause failures, but so can constant running.
-It is up to you to decide the best way to run the test.
+The chart example above illustrates ten-minute dwells, with vibration applied (below failure level) for two minutes every five minutes.
+Pulsing can lead to failures, but so can continuous operation.
+It's your decision on the optimal way to conduct the test.

-This is where comparison gets interesting.
-The typical result will be that the product will fail at a slightly lower temperature once vibration is added than it will using heat alone.
-There are always exceptions to every rule.
-This particular test should tell you a lot about how your product will survive a combination, which is what it will no doubt see in real life usage.
+This is where comparison becomes intriguing.
+Typically, the product will fail at a slightly lower temperature when vibration is introduced compared to using heat alone.
+However, there are always exceptions.
+This particular test should provide valuable insights into how your product will withstand a combination, which it will likely encounter in real-world usage.

 Thermal Swings with Vibration Test